-The IPv6 Configuration includes the Auto Configuration, IPv6 Address and Gateway.
-The Configured column is used to view or change the IPv6 configuration.
-Fill up the Auto Configuration, IPv6 Address and Gateway for the device.
+The IPv6 Configuration includes Auto Configuration, IPv6 Address and Gateway.
+The configured column is used to view or change the IPv6 configuration.
+Fill out the Auto Configuration, IPv6 Address and Gateway for the device.
 The screens in Figure 4-2-4 & Figure 4-2-5 appear.